OpenDSA/OpenDSA/RST/en/PIFLA/RegClosure.rst

 (like deciding if a given string is in the language) can be implemented on a computer.
-So, a fundamental way to prove that a language is regular is to implement it using one of these ways:
+So, a fundamental way to prove that a language is regular is to implement it using one of these methods:

 * Write a DFA that accepts the language.
 * Write a NFA that accepts the language.